 |Publisher||Archer Graphic Studio, Ahmedabad|

 Hailing from Old Walled city of Ahmedabad, Samvedana Vaishya (b.
 1976) studied Painting from Sheth C. N. College of Fine Arts, Ahmedabad.
 Having her roots well grounded in ...
 Read more

 Limited Edition Serigraph printed in 6 colours on archival paper.
 This serigraph was published in an edition size of 100.
 This item will be shipped unframed, in a roll.
-The paper size is 30 x 22 inch, Image size is 26 x 18 inch.
+The paper size is 30 x 22 inches, Image size is 26 x 18 inches.
 The print is signed by the artist and comes with a certificate of authenticity.

 This limited edition serigraph is part of a series titled ‘The Ahmedabad Serigraphs’ which consist of 33 serigraphs done by 33 different artists each serigraph is a window to the city, as seen from the eyes of the artist, each of who has presented a central idea of Ahmedabad as testimony of their feeling for the city.